sclayton33/sclayton33/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on making a blog using Django and Bootstrap.
-- 🌱 I’m currently learning Python, MySQL, and Django.
+- 🌱 I’m currently learning Python, SQL, and Django.
 - 📫 How to reach me: [Linked In](https://www.linkedin.com/in/stuart-clayton-45521113a/)

 <!--